How to get Alimony in a Divorce

 Divorce Papers > Divorce Alimony > How to get Alimony in a Divorce

-Techniques regarding How to get Alimony in a Divorce
+Techniques Regarding How to get Alimony in a Divorce

 - If both the spouses cannot reach a certain negotiation, they must involve the judge to review the situation.
-The judge takes into account those factors that are presented by both the spouses to determine the terms of alimony
+The judge takes into account those factors that are presented by both the spouses to determine the terms of alimony.

 - If both the spouses reside in the same house, alimony is not awarded.
-So, they must compulsorily live in different residences
+So, they must compulsorily live in different residences in order to avail alimony.

 - Alimony is disbursed only when it is mentioned in the divorce agreement.
 As per the legal definition of alimony, if any other sort of agreement is made, it is not considered as alimony